grucloud/grucloud/docusaurus/docs/azure/resources/Network/NetworkSecurityGroup.md

                           description: 'Properties of the application gateway IP configuration.',
                           properties: {
                             subnet: {
+                              description: 'Reference to the subnet resource.
+A subnet from where application gateway gets its private address.',
                               properties: { id: [Object] },
-                              description: 'Reference to another subresource.',
                               'x-ms-azure-resource': true
                             },
                             provisioningState: {